AurinoJunior/AurinoJunior/README.md

 - 🌱 I’m currently learning NextJs, ReactJs and Animation with CSS3

+**Curiosities**

-- 🥋 BJJ fighter
+- 🥋 BJJ white belt.

+- 🖋️ I like to draw.

-- I love 🍕, 🍔 and 🍟
+- I love 🍕, 🍔 and 🍟.

-You may not have talent, but race is a must 🚀🚀
 ### Where to find me:

 <a href="https://www.linkedin.com/in/aurino-junior-7718a4158">